carmecorbi/mcv-c5-team1/README.md

 </p>

 > [!IMPORTANT]
-> The presentation of W5 from this group is available [here](https://docs.google.com/presentation/d/1Itgb_vsBNl3-whXkk5efoCqTRTv36CwDU30h5DM8vBs/edit?usp=sharing).
-The access link for our Overleaf project on image captioning for the third and fourth week is available [here](https://overleaf.cvc.uab.cat/read/fvdttsmgdtbs#c694bb).
+> The FINAL presentation from this group is available [here](https://docs.google.com/presentation/d/19nH0TtWWWOjA62r8bFEXPmH_dKNNMWl_3mdQRkVFUuI/edit?usp=sharing).
+The access link for our FINAL version Overleaf project on image captioning is available [here](https://overleaf.cvc.uab.cat/read/fvdttsmgdtbs#c694bb).
 If for some reason you don't have permissions to access it, contact any of the administrators of this repository.

 ## Table of Contents